-On the other hand, efforts to minimize Cyberloafing are also a strategic step in increasing employee productivity (Zahmat Doost & Zhang, 2023).
-Understanding cyberloafing behavior, its causes, and its impact can help organizations design effective policies and strategies.
-It may involve the introduction of internal controls, training, or the development of more explicit policies regarding the use of technology in the work environment.
-Cyberloafing, or the tendency of employees to carry out nonwork-related activities through the Internet during working hours, can be a serious obstacle to achieving optimal performance at the dr. Sayidiman Magetan Regional General Hospital (Khansa et al., 2018).
-Cyberloafing can be a severe distraction in health services, where tasks require high concentration and responsibility.
-One of the main impacts of Cyberloafing is a decrease in productivity (She & Li, 2023).
+On the other hand, efforts to minimize cyberloafing are also a strategic step in increasing employee productivity (Zahmat Doost & Zhang, 2023).
+A deep understanding of cyberloafing behavior, its causes, and its impact can help organizations design effective policies and strategies.
+This may involve the introduction of internal controls, training, or the development of clearer policies regarding the use of technology in the work environment.
+Cyberloafing, or the tendency of employees to carry out nonwork-related activities through the internet during working hours, can be a serious obstacle in achieving optimal performance at the dr. Sayidiman Magetan Regional General Hospital (Khansa et al., 2018).
+In the context of health services, where tasks require a high level of concentration and responsibility, cyberloafing can be a serious distraction.
+One of the main impacts of cyberloafing is a decrease in productivity (She & Li, 2023).
 Employees who engage in online activities that are not related to work tend to spend time and energy that should be allocated to crucial health tasks.
-It can result in delays in patient care, imperfections in the implementation of medical procedures, and ultimately, lower the quality of healthcare services (Muthuswamy & Varshika, 2023).
-In addition, Cyberloafing can impair teamwork and coordination in hospitals.
-Interprofessional collaboration and effective communication are critical elements in providing integrated health services.
-Employees who engage in Cyberloafing may lose focus on team tasks, affect group dynamics, and hinder overall operational efficiency (Moningkey & Franksiska, 2020).
+This can result in delays in patient care, imperfections in the implementation of medical procedures, and ultimately, lower the standard of quality of healthcare services (Muthuswamy & Varshika, 2023).
+In addition, cyberloafing can impair teamwork and coordination in hospitals.
+Interprofessional collaboration and effective communication are key elements in the provision of integrated health services.
+Employees who engage in cyberloafing may lose focus on team tasks, affect group dynamics, and hinder overall operational efficiency (Moningkey & Franksiska, 2020).
 The psychological impact on employees also needs to be considered.
-Guilt, anxiety, and decreased motivation can arise due to the realization that time and resources that should have been used to provide quality health care have been spent on unproductive activities (Hafizh & Sumadhinata, 2022).
+Guilt, anxiety, and decreased motivation can arise as a result of the realization that time and resources that should have been used to provide quality health care have been spent on unproductive activities (Hafizh & Sumadhinata, 2022).